ontology =

 In 1927 he published his magnum opus, Being and Time.
 It strongly influenced Jean-Paul Sartre and other existentialists, and, despite Heidegger’s protestations, he was classed as the leading atheistic existentialist.

-His declared purpose in the work was to raise anew the question of the meaning of being.
+meaning of being.
 His preliminary analysis of human existence (Dasein, or “being-there”) employed the method of phenomenology.

 In the early 1930s his thought underwent a Kehre (“turning around”), which some have seen as an abandonment of the problem of Being and Time.
 Then the whole Nazi thing…